Dori78/AvaLanche/README.md

 ### **Features to implement**
 - In the feature I would like to enable the user to buy a gift card on the site
-- I would like to add features for the customers to be able to book their party on the site and thsi to be coordinated with the cafe's diary
+- I would like to add features for the customers to be able to book their party on the site and this is to be coordinated with the cafe's diary
 - I woould loke to include a feature, where the customers can register on the site to receive news about offers and new drinks
 - I would like to enable the user to collect points through a digital reward system
-- online ordering and delivery features
+- I would like to include online ordering and delivery features
 ---
 # Design
 ### Colours
-- the main colour used on the header and footer is grey/#6096969/ to match the colour of the logo.
+- the main colour used on the header and footer is grey/#696969/ to match the colour of the logo.
 I have also used the same colour for the font throughout the site.
 Photos have a #696969 border, which I think gives very stylish look and is matching well with the other elements on each page.The additional colours are  white and black on the text to make it stand out and be easy to read depending on the background.
-I have only used these colours to create simplicity and make the photos stand out.
+I have only used these  three colours to create simplicity and make the photos stand out.
 ### Typography
-- I have used Montserrat and Chango with Sans Serif as a fallback to reflect the font on the logo.
+- I have used Montserrat and Chango with Sans Serif as a fallback to reflect the font of the logo.
 Chango have been used for headers and slogans, while Montserrat for text.
 The weight of the font has been reduced or increased based on the other elements  of each page.
 The size of the font is choosen individually on each page to cooperate with the images.
 ### Images
 - the images used in the side are provided by the owner.
 I have used other images as well as a background.
 All additional images used are taken from [Pexels](https://www.pexels.com/).
 All images came in different sizes and to make them look balanced with the other elements I have reduced or incresed the size.
 ### Media
-- the  short video of the steaming cup of coffee has been downloaded from [Pexels](https://www.pexels.com/) It has no sound, because is designed to give more delicate feeling and look of the site.
+- the  short video of the steaming cup of coffee on the Homepage has been downloaded from [Pexels](https://www.pexels.com/) It has no sound, because is designed to give more delicate feeling and look of the site.
 ---
 # Technologies
 #### [HTML](https://www.w3schools.com/html/)